raiden-network/microraiden/README.md

 ## Brief Overview

-µRaiden is not part of [Raiden](https://github.com/raiden-network/raiden).
+µRaiden is not part of the [Raiden Network](https://github.com/raiden-network/raiden).
 However, it was built using the same state channel idea and implements it in a less general fashion focusing on the concrete application of micropayments for paywalled content.

-The main differences between Raiden and µRaiden are:
+The main differences between the Raiden Network and µRaiden are:
- * µRaiden is a many-to-one unidirectional state channel protocol, while Raiden is a many-to-many bidirectional solution and implies a more complex design of channel networks.
-This allows Raiden to efficiently send transfers without being forced to pay for opening new channels with people who are already in the network.
+ * µRaiden is a many-to-one unidirectional state channel protocol, while the Raiden Network is a many-to-many bidirectional solution and implies a more complex design of channel networks.
+This allows the Raiden Network to efficiently send transfers without being forced to pay for opening new channels with people who are already in the network.
  * µRaiden off-chain transactions do not cost anything, as they are only exchanged between sender and receiver.
-Raiden has a more complicated incentive-based off-chain transport of transaction information, from one user to another (following the channel network path used to connect the sender and the receiver).
+The Raiden Network has a more complicated incentive-based off-chain transport of transaction information, from one user to another (following the channel network path used to connect the sender and the receiver).

 ### Tokens and Channel Manager Contract